Redwood Orthopaedic Surgery Associates provides a full scope of orthopaedic services of the shoulder including:

 Adhesive capsulitis, also known as frozen shoulder, is a chronic inflammation of the shoulder capsule that causes abnormal tissue growth around the area, significantly restricting movement.
 Other symptoms associated with this condition include pain and overall stiffness.
 The cause of the condition is unknown.
 Patients with a history of diabetes, history of injury to the shoulder, or connective tissue disorders are at a higher risk for having this problem.

-Treatment for this condition usually begins with physical therapy and corticosteroid injections.
+Treatment for this condition in Santa Rosa, CA, usually begins with physical therapy and corticosteroid injections.
 If these treatments fail to be effective, a manipulation under anesthesia (MUA) of the shoulder may be performed.
 In addition, sometimes an arthroscopic surgery of the shoulder is performed to release the tight tissue from around the shoulder.

 Shoulder impingement can be treated with oral anti-inflammatory medications, physical therapy, and corticosteroid injections.
 Occasionally, cases of impingement may require surgery to remove the pressure and create more space for the rotator cuff.
 This is done with an arthroscopic procedure where the bursa around the rotator cuff is removed, as well as a portion of the undersurface of the anterior acromion bone.